-Senate Bill 179, “David’s Law” expanded authority to school districts, allowing schools to address cyberbullying off-campus and outside school-related or school-sponsored activities based on specific criteria.
-In order to address the legislative change, the following bullying flowchart helps parents and the community understand if a student has been bullied according to the legal definition.
+Senate Bill 179 expanded authority to school districts, allowing schools to address cyberbullying that occurs off-campus and outside school-related or school-sponsored activities based on specific criteria.

 How to use the bullying flowchart